-Robbins' financial audit for the year ended April 30, 2008, noted a lack of proper fiscal controls, including not posting all interfund transfers to the proper accounts.
+Robbins' financial audit for the year ended April 30, 2008 - the most recent complete audit Robbins has provided - noted a lack of proper fiscal controls, including not posting all interfund transfers to the proper accounts.
 Grant funds were often transferred to the general fund and appropriate expenditures could not be identified.
 The audit recommended the Village prepare fiscal and operating procedures.
 The financial audit for the year ended April 30, 2009, mentions that auditors found 7 significant deficiencies in the Village's internal controls over financial reporting, of which 5 were material weaknesses; these were reported to Robbins officials in a letter separate from the financial audit.
 However, Robbins officials were unable to provide the letter to OAG.
 Robbins' audit for the year ended April 30, 2010, does not contain a Report on Internal Controls so we could not determine if the auditors found any significant deficiencies or material weaknesses in financial reporting.